 The taxonomic random effects model estimated that depuration rates are significantly slower (smaller) in the field relative to the lab (Fig. 6A; Fig. S11A).
 On average, field depuration rates are 3 times slower than lab depuration rates.
 The model estimated non-significant impacts of the three life history variables effects variables, which exhibited a mixture of non-significant positive (growth rate) and negative (maximum length, preferred temperature) effects.
 The model estimated significant differences in PST depuration rates among bivalve tissues with the hepatopancreas and soft tissues exhibiting faster depuration rates than other tissues.
 The conditional effects of the fixed effects variable, which estimate the depuration rate with all other effects estimated at their average, are shown in Fig. S11.
 The greater statistical support for this model over the “fixed effects only” model indicates a significant impact of taxonomy on depuration rates with the relative impacts of taxonomy on depuration rates illustrated in Fig. 6B.
 The greater support of this model over the phylogenetic model suggests that, based on the current data, while depuration rates vary by clade, they do not vary based on the relatedness of clades (Table S5).

 The field-based PST depuration rates for species included in model fitting were estimated to vary from 0.0009 day-1 for smooth clam (Callista chione) to 0.20 day-1 for noble scallop (Mimachlamys crassicostata) (Fig. 7; Table S6).
 The field-based PST depuration rates for all harvested bivalves were estimated to vary from 0.0009 day-1 for smooth clam to 1.94 day-1 for Pacific calico scallop (Argopecten ventricosus) (Fig. 8; Table S7), after excluding exceptionally high and uncertain estimated depuration rates for giant clam (Tridacna gigas) and mangrove cupped oyster (Crassostrea rhizophorae).
-Giant clam (91.5 day-1) and mangrove copper oyster (16.7 day-1) exhibited high depuration rates as a result of their exceptionally large maximum size (137 cm) and fast growth rate (2.8 yr-1), respectively.
+Giant clam (91.5 day-1) and mangrove copper oyster (16.7 day-1) exhibited high depuration rates because of their exceptionally large maximum size (137 cm) and fast growth rate (2.8 yr-1), respectively.
 Because no species in the Arcida or Liminda order were available in the training dataset, predictions for species in this order are not informed by taxonomic information.
 The lab- and field-based depuration rates predicted for harvested marine bivalves are provided in Table S7.

 4. Discussion

 Ensuring the safety of marine seafood is a daunting task.
 An estimated ~200 taxa produce biotoxins that accumulate in marine food webs and threaten public health (Lundholm et al., 2009).
-These taxa produce a diverse range of toxins, which require independent chemical tests to detect and monitor (Hallegraeff et al., 2004).
+These taxa produce a diverse range of toxins, which require independent chemical assays to detect and monitor (Hallegraeff et al., 2004).
 With over 3,000 species of marine fish and invertebrates harvested by commercial fisheries and aquaculture along hundreds of thousands of kilometers of coastline (FAO, 2024), it is impossible for biotoxin monitoring to cover all species, toxins, and locations.
 Thus, managers need every tool in the toolbox to design cost-effective biotoxin monitoring programs that protect public health while also limiting closures to commercially, recreationally, and culturally important coastal food systems.